 “Very well,” Nyanti says.
 “Clear us a path.”

-Arinia dissolves into flowing mercury, streaming out of the chamber as fluid light.
+Arinia dissolves into flowing mercury, streaming out of the chamber in a fluid twist of quicksilver light.
 It’s hypnotic to watch: curves and flourishes of airborne silver, twisting and winding toward the—

 “Jon!”
 Ren is running, looking back at me over his shoulder.
 “Come on!”

-As casual as she is, the resultant damage is anything but.
-Iguars fly dozens of yards through the air, portions of their body burnt to ash and crumbly tissue.
+But as casual as she is, the resultant damage is anything but.
+Iguar fly dozens of yards back, portions of their body burnt to ash.
 Occasionally, she’ll grab one by the throat and hold it in place.
-The prolonged touch sets off a series of angry detonations, charring their necks with black powder burns before their heads pop off and roll across the ground.
+The prolonged touch triggers an angry series of frenzied detonations, charring their necks with black powder burns before their heads pop off and roll across the ground.

 Gyrax says, “Get ready to run.”
-Then yells, “Arinia!
+He cups his mouth and yells, “Arinia!
 We need a path, dammit!”

 She continues wading through the Orc-men, blasting them apart with firecracker pops.
 “I can amplify my presence, but it will halve my time as a physical being.
 Your choice, mortal.”